 - Menstrual periods: Your risk increases if you began menstruating before age 12 or reached menopause after age 55.

 - Personal history of breast cancer: If you’ve already had breast cancer, you’re at increased risk of getting another tumor in either breast.

 - Family history of breast cancer: If your mother, daughter, or sister has had breast cancer, you are at greater risk.
 However, most women who are diagnosed with breast cancer do not have a family history of the disease.

 - Race and ethnicity: White women are slightly more likely to develop breast cancer than are African-American women, although African-American women are more likely to die of this cancer.
-Asian, Hispanic and Native-American women have a lower risk for getting breast cancer.
+Asian, Hispanic, and Native American women have a lower risk for getting breast cancer.

-- Previous radiation therapy: You are at significantly increased risk for breast cancer if you are a woman who had radiation therapy for another cancer, such as Hodgkin disease, when you were a child or young adult.
+- Previous radiation therapy: You are at significantly increased risk for breast cancer if you are a woman who had radiation therapy for another cancer, such as Hodgkin's disease, when you were a child or young adult.

 Lifestyle Risk Factors

 - Delayed childbirth: Your risk increases if you never gave birth or if you had your first child after age 30.